matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/17 Test Levels - System Integration Testing.md

 # System Integration Testing
-* Focuses on interactions between systems, packages and microservices (also external)
+* Focuses on interactions between systems, packages & microservices (also external)
 * External dependencies can cause challenges
 * Can be performed after or during System testing – mainly by testers
 * Test environments should be as close to the operational environment as possible

 ### Objectives
 * Reducing risk
-* Verifying whether the functional and non-functional behaviour of the integrated system(s) is as designed and specified
+* Verifying whether the functional & non-functional behaviour of the integrated system(s) is as designed & specified
 * Building confidence in the quality of the system
 * Finding defects in the system(s)
 * Preventing defects from getting into the acceptance level